pingcap/tidb-operator/en/enable-admission-webhook.md

             mutation: Ignore
         ```

     * For Kubernetes v1.15 and later versions, it is recommended to set the `failurePolicy` of TiDB Operator to `Failure`.
-The exception occurs in `admission webhook` does not effect the whole cluster, because the dynamic admission control supports the label-based filtering mechanism.
+The exception occurs in `admission webhook` does not affect the whole cluster, because the dynamic admission control supports the label-based filtering mechanism.

         ```yaml
         ......